learnk8s/learnk8s.io/src/custom-authentication/content.md

 Note that this configuration file — somewhat oddly — uses the [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file format:

-- The `clusters` section, which usually describes the Kubernetes API server, in this case describes the webhook token authentication service
+- The `clusters` section, which usually describes the Kubernetes API server, in this case, describes the webhook token authentication service
-- The `users` section, which usually describes a Kubernetes user, in this case describes the Kubernetes API server
+- The `users` section, which usually describes a Kubernetes user, in this case, describes the Kubernetes API server

 In a general sense, a kubeconfig file describes how to access a remote service, and in this scenario, the webhook token authentication server is a remote service and the API server is a user of that service.